-The identity of prior and posterior distributions conditional on a specific dataset as a tool to check computation was proposed by Cook, Gelman, and Rubin (2006), and further refined by Talts et al. (2020) who introduced SBC as it is currently used.
-Specific variants of SBC have been proposed for variational inference (Yao et al. 2018), Bayes factors (Schad et al. 2022), neural posterior approximators (Radev, D'Alessandro, et al. 2021; Radev, Mertens, et al. 2022), and Gaussian processes (Mcleod and Simpson 2021).
+The identity of prior and posterior distributions conditional on a specific dataset as a tool to check computation was proposed by Cook et al. (2006) and further refined by Talts et al. (2020) who introduced SBC as it is currently used.
+Specific variants of SBC have been proposed for variational inference (Yao et al., 2018), Bayes factors (Schad et al., 2022), and Gaussian processes (Mcleod and Simpson, 2021).
+SBC has also been used to validate likelihood-free inference methods including neural posterior approximators with normalizing flows (Radev et al., 2020, 2021) and an SBC variant for checking joint calibration of such methods has been proposed and used in (Radev et al., 2023).

 Gandy and Scott (2020) proposed a procedure similar to SBC that can work with shorter sequences of Markov transitions than a full fit, reducing computational cost.
-This is, however, less relevant for algorithms that need a nontrivial warmup phase to adapt to the specific posterior (e.g., the adaptive Hamiltonian Monte Carlo sampler implemented in Stan; Carpenter et al. 2017).
+This is, however, less relevant for algorithms that need a nontrivial warmup phase to adapt to the specific posterior (e.g., the adaptive Hamiltonian Monte Carlo sampler implemented in Stan; Carpenter et al., 2017).
 This is because warmup is a fixed cost that occurs during every model fit even if fewer post-warmup draws are needed.

 Prangle et al. (2014) proposed an SBC-like procedure for approximate Bayesian computation (ABC).
 They note that the possibility that the probabilistic program simply samples from the prior distribution cannot be ignored in this context and resolve this issue by separately inspecting ranks for some subsets of the simulated datasets.
-SBC is closely related to the coverage property discussed by Prangle et al.: when using M posterior sample draws, SBC can be understood as checking for all posterior intervals of width $\alpha \in \left\{\frac{1}{M}, \ldots, \frac{M-1}{M}\right\}$ that the probability the interval contains the original simulated value of the test quantity is α .
+SBC is closely related to the coverage property discussed by Prangle et al.: when using M posterior sample draws, SBC can be understood as checking for all posterior intervals of width $\alpha \in \left\{\frac{1}{M}, \dots, \frac{M-1}{M}\right\}$ that the probability the interval contains the original simulated value of the test quantity is α .

-A broader framework for calibration of learning procedures has been proposed by Cockayne et al. (2020).
+A broader framework for calibration of learning procedures has been proposed by Cockayne et al. (2022).
 There, Bayesian inference is just one example of procedures where calibration can be empirically verified with an SBC-like check.
-They distinguish between strong calibration which corresponds to passing SBC (specifically continuous SBC as defined in Appendix A) for all measurable test quantities and weak calibration which corresponds to having a correct data-averaged posterior (Equation 1).
+They distinguish between strong calibration which corresponds to passing SBC (specifically continuous SBC as defined in Appendix A;) for all measurable test quantities and weak calibration which corresponds to having a correct data-averaged posterior (Equation 1).
 They however only consider test quantities that depend only on parameters.